buff0k/Debian-11-Groupware/README.md

 Solutions like iRedMail insisting on charging for realy basic functionality (Alias) and Mailcow's refusal to support deployment outside of Docker and thier maintainers refusal to engage on the issues raised when they implenment changes for no reason other than to break Docker on LXC lead me down a realy deep rabit hole to build my solution from existing standards and open-source software.

 The short-term goal is to get the deployment to actually work (Done), medium term to get some advanced features to work (Partially Working) and ultimately develop an installation script to automate the deployment.

+After finally deploying this in a working state using SOGo, I realized that it would be fairly easy to give the user the choice between SOGo or NextCloud or, if he so chooses, both, so I moved SOGo into a seperate part and added a part for NextCloud.

 I give thanks, attribution and recognition to the following projects which gave sufficient insight into making all of these disparate products work: